VariableIsUndefined/Hinaba-engine/README.md

 - Janitors/Mods actions logging
 - More text formatting

+## Warning

+Downloading latest release instead of cloning repository is highly recommended.
+The current repository may be unstable.
+Use current repository at your own risk.

 ## Guide

 1. Clone the repository and access the folder:

 `$ git clone https://github.com/VariableIsUndefined/PyChan-engine.git`